tulip-control/tulip-control/doc/dev_guide.rst

 namely, when the optional packages ``cvxopt`` and ``polytope`` are present.

-Provided the ``-f`` or ``--testfiles`` switch, it searches under the directory ``tests/`` for files with names ending in "_test.py", and passes these to `nose
-<http://readthedocs.org/docs/nose/>`_.
-Use the flag "-h" to see driver script
+Provided the ``-f`` or ``--testfiles`` switch, it searches under the directory ``tests/`` for files with names ending in "_test.py", and passes these to `pytest <https://pytest.org>`_.
+Use the flag "-h" to see driver script options.
-options.
 Extra details about options:

 * The flag "--cover" to generate a coverage report, which will likely be placed under ``tests/cover/``.
 It uses `Ned Batchelder's coverage module